Gwgjnr/ms-2-Friends-Quiz/README.md

 - Add a multiplayer option so you can play against your friend and see how knows more.

-- Add a share score feature so people can brag about their score and promote the site on social media.
+- Add a share score feature so people can share about their score with their friends and promote the site through social media.

 ## **Technologies Used**